Run-Time Monitoring of ERTMS/ETCS Control Flow by Process Mining

 \section{Conclusions}

 In this paper, we presented a novel approach for run-time control-flow anomaly detection in ERTMS/ETCS L2 using process mining.
-By leveraging execution traces and conformance checking, the behavior of the system can be monitored to identify deviations from expected operational models.
-Our method also integrates unsupervised machine learning to support anomaly localization, offering insights into the root causes of observed deviations with a high degree of accuracy and explainability.
-The RBC/RBC Handover scenario has been chosen as a good fitting use-case of complex coordination tasks in train control; as such, it served as a reference case-study to validate our approach through a proof-of-concept, demonstrating its feasibility and effectiveness in realistic settings.
+By leveraging execution traces and conformance checking, the behavior of the system can be monitored to identify deviations from expected execution models.
+Our method also integrates unsupervised machine learning to support anomaly detection and localization, offering insights into the root causes of observed deviations with a high degree of accuracy and explainability.
+The RBC/RBC Handover scenario has been chosen as a good-fitting use case of complex coordination tasks in train control; as such, it served as a reference case-study to validate our approach through a proof-of-concept, demonstrating its feasibility and effectiveness in realistic settings.

 This work contributes to enhancing the dependability and fault-tolerance of safety-critical railway systems by bridging the gap between offline verification and online assurance.
 In line with the growing need for more resilient and intelligent railway software, our future research will focus on incorporating self-adaptive capabilities, wherein detected anomalies may trigger autonomous mitigation actions or adaptation strategies.
 Furthermore, the integration of our monitoring framework within digital twin architectures of ERTMS/ETCS subsystems is foreseen, enabling predictive diagnostics and closed-loop assurance \cite{debenedictis2023dtadiiot, vitale2025pmdt}.